tytydraco/yessleep/out/When_I_was_eight_years_old_my_mother_told_me_the_exact_date_and_time_I_was_going_to_be_murdered.md

 “Because they don't want you.”

-To an five year old, that's like telling them the world is ending.
+To a five year old, that's like telling them the world is ending.

 Ophelia was the troublemaker who regularly ended up in the housemother’s office after scribbling on the walls and filling the bathtub with frogs.